magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/overview/mcs.md

 * **Increased Developer Experience:** MCS lets developers focus on building and innovating instead of managing infrastructure by providing comprehensive tools, APIs, and services.

-* **User engagement:** MCS provides an interactive environment through various services, including user management, social connections, and multi-users services.
+* **User engagement:** MCS provides an interactive environment through various services, including user management, social connections, and multi-user services.
 These services improve user satisfaction by allowing customized experiences, collaboration, and community-building.

 ### What are the Core Components of MCS?